Online Originals: Ocracoke residents deal with Dorian’s aftermath

 Benjamin Monroe has lived on Ocracoke most of his life, and while his home suffered minor damage, his mother’s was destroyed.

-“Well she’s been in this house 70 some years.
+“Well, she’s been in this house 70 some years.
 I think I was five when they moved in here, her and my dad.
 It’s just…you don’t really want to move, at least not at that age.
-I mean she understand but she ain’t seen non of this, and I don’t want her to.
+I mean she understands but she ain’t seen none of this, and I don’t want her to.
 I mean when you have to leave your home and go somewhere else, it’s just I don’t know hard to imagine.”

 Although many homes were ruined, island stores suffered as well.
 Mickey Baker and her business partner Carmie Prete have owned the clothing store Mermaid’s Folly in Ocracoke’s center village for 15 years.
 The store, which had previously never flooded, suffered interior damage and loss of merchandise during Dorian.